Ripple-Programming/learn-ripple/opt/hexagon/src/hvx-opt.md

 as it can result in bank conflicts.
 Hence, we do not recommend the direct use of non-coalesced access functions.

-However, HVX offers a memory-to-memory copying mechanism, which can move large amounts of data in parallel (still with the same type of latency).
+However, the Ripple vector library includes a high-bandwidth memory-to-memory copying API for HVX, which can move large amounts of data in parallel (still with the same type of latency).